 A non-controlled airport does not have an air traffic control tower.
 Many airports in Australia are non-controlled.

 You can fly your drone within 5.5 km (3 NM) from a point along a runway centreline (the measurement point) of a non-controlled aerodrome or the departure and approach paths.
 Any time you become aware of an aircraft, you must:

 - not launch your drone

 - manoeuvre your drone away from the path of the aircraft and land as soon as safely possible.

 Flying in national parks and forest reserves

 There are more than 600 national parks in Australia covering more than 28 million hectares of land.
 That's about 10 times the size of Tasmania.

-To protect animal and plant life, many states and territories have rules about using drones in national parks.
+To protect animal and plant life and visitors, many states and territories have rules about using drones in national parks and forest reserves.
 In many parks and reserves, you must apply to fly.

 Before you fly, you check your state or territory laws:

 - New South Wales (NSW)